 Bake the casserole for about 20 to 25 minutes or until thoroughly heated and bubbly around the edges.

-If desired, top with 1/2 cup of shredded cheese followed by half of the breadcrumbs, the red bell pepper slices, and the remaining breadcrumbs.
+If using, top with 1/2 cup of shredded cheese followed by half of the breadcrumbs, the red bell pepper slices, and the remaining breadcrumbs.
 Continue baking for a few minutes, just until the cheese has melted.

 - If you don't have Cheez Whiz but want a similarly creamy and flavorful result, you can make a substitute with Velveeta or cheddar cheese.
 Combine 4 ounces of Velveeta cheese or cheddar cheese, 1/3 cup evaporated milk, 1 tablespoon of butter, a dash of salt, and 1/2 teaspoon of dry mustard.
 Add a dash of cayenne pepper or Tabasco sauce, if desired.
 Stir over low heat until the mixture has melted.

 - To thaw frozen broccoli, place it in a colander under cool running water until thawed.
 If you prefer fresh broccoli, use about 10 to 12 ounces of florets.
 To cook either, put the broccoli in a saucepan with 1 inch of water or in a steaming basket over 1 inch of water.
 Steam for about 5 minutes, or until just tender.

-- Add a breadcrumb topping to the casserole.
-Toss 1 cup of fresh soft bread crumbs with 2 tablespoons of melted butter.
-Sprinkle the buttered bread crumbs over the casserole just before it goes into the oven.
-Grated Parmesan cheese and toasted almonds are other great toppings to consider.
+- Add a buttered breadcrumb topping to the casserole.
+Toss 1 cup of fresh soft breadcrumbs with 2 tablespoons of melted butter.
+Sprinkle the buttered breadcrumbs over the casserole just before it goes into the oven.
+Grated Parmesan cheese and toasted almonds are other great toppings.

-- Add a few tablespoons of drained chopped pimientos (a red sweet pepper) to the broccoli mixture for some extra color and flavor.
+- Add a few tablespoons of drained, chopped pimentos to the broccoli mixture for some extra color and flavor.